 Randolph County was created from Guilford County in 1779.
 Slavery existed in the United States from its beginning until the Civil War of 1861-1865 led to abolition.

 In 1860 enslaved people made up about 10% of the population of Randolph County.
-Although this is believed to be lower than in surrounding counties, likely due to the influence of Quakers, slavery was integral to Randolph County's economy until emancipation.
+Despite opposition from Quakers, slavery was integral to Randolph County's economy until emancipation.

 Here you can also view the Randolph County Slave Census for 1850, 1860 (Western divison), and 1860 (Eastern division).
 Unfortunately, the names of the enslaved persons are not listed, only slave owner names, and the age, sex, and "color" of the enslaved persons.